omobolajisonde/Trivia-App/README.md

 `POST '/quizzes'`

-- Sends a post request in order to get the next question
+- Sends a post request in order to get the next quiz question.
 - Request Body:

 ```json